 The Administration and Finance Division provides comprehensive support services to the Washington University School of Medicine community.
-These services include finance, budgeting, parking and transportation, building maintenance, human resources, computer technology and campus safety.
+These services include finance, budgeting, parking and transportation, building maintenance, emergency management and campus safety.

 Supporting the school’s commitment to excellence in education, research and patient care, the division practices continuous improvement to deliver innovative and high quality services while adhering to the highest professional standards.

 Overview: Provides professional and service-oriented stewardship for the long-term growth and preservation of the School of Medicine community.
 The department maintains more than 60 university buildings over 75 acres and provides service to nearly 10 million gross square feet of space.

 Services: Planning, capital projects, campus safety, operation and maintenance, grounds and utilities, parking and transportation, custodial services, and more

 Overview: Responsible for financial planning, budgeting, and financial reporting at the school level.
 This is largely a collaborative process with the departments and services that make up the School of Medicine and with the Central Fiscal Unit of Washington University.

 Services: For business managers and departmental administrators: budgeting, fiscal year report support, mission-based reporting, financial planning and more

 Overview: Brings together resources, information and expertise to deliver the School of Medicine, Barnes-Jewish Hospital and St. Louis Children’s Hospital communities innovative support for advancing discovery and improving human health.

 Services: Research resources, software packages, meeting rooms, classes and consulting expertise in citation management, database searching, evidence based practice, health literacy, publishing support and more

 Collections: Electronic and print journals and books, audio-visual items, electronic databases, archival collections (institutional records, oral histories, etc.) and rare books